jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/TypesOfVariables/task.md

 <div class="hint">

   Different operating systems use different line break characters.
-  Use a predefined variable `newLineSymbol` with a newline character instead of `\n` to separate lines correctly.
+  Use the predefined variable `newLineSymbol` with a newline character instead of `\n` to separate lines correctly.
 </div>